tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - [ ] add colour code by discipline
 - [ ] Look at use of hover on buttons, and use turbo to prevent page refresh.
 - [x] Improve implementation of Discipline model, including translation.
 Consider using constants hash for each project.
-- [ ] Consider changing all delete links to use turbo to prevent page refresh.
+- [ ] Change all delete links to use turbo to prevent full page refresh.
+- [ ] Revise index views to use turbo for ransack searches.
 - [ ] Replace devise views with bespoke views in the style of the rest of the application.
-- [ ] Refactor RBAC system with functional roles limited to project scope.
+- [ ] Refactor RBAC system with functional roles limited to project scope, and project admin roles.

 ## Potential Features